TheArturthur/CoppermindScraper/Cosmere/The Stormlight Archive.md

 Words of Radiance #1 NY Times best-seller
 ## Statistics
 For a full statistical analysis, see [[The Stormlight Archive/Statistical analysis\|/Statistical analysis]].
-*The Stormlight Archive* consists of four full novels and two novellas.
+The Stormlight Archive currently consists of four full novels and two novellas.

 |**Word Count**|1,792,008||
 |-|-|